What Is a stroke?

 A stroke is a “brain attack.”
 A stroke is a condition that occurs when a blood clot blocks a blood vessel or when a blood vessel ruptures, interrupting blood flow to the brain.
 This leads to destruction of brain cells in the immediate area where blood flow is compromised within minutes.
 In fact, during a stroke, 2 million brain cells die every minute.

 A chemical reaction occurs that also endangers cells in the surrounding area where blood flow is limited, but not completely stopped.
 These cascading events occur rapidly, creating a limited amount of time for effective treatment.
 When brain cells die, normal bodily functions controlled by the dying brain are lost.

-Therefore, it is critical for stroke victims to obtain Emergency Room treatment aimed at re-establishing blood flow and reducing the amount of damage from stroke.
+Therefore, it is critical for stroke victims to obtain emergency treatment aimed at re-establishing blood flow and reducing the amount of damage from stroke.
 Time is brain.
-Because every second counts in minimizing the amount of brain function that can be lost due to stroke.
+Every second counts in minimizing the amount of brain function that can be lost due to stroke.